Fungibility: Belgium

+Other uses of the term

+The concept of fungibility has been applied in other fields by way of analogy.

 Tasking

-Fungibility has been used to describe certain types of tasks that can be broken down into interchangeable pieces that are easily parallelized and are not interdependent on the other pieces.
-For example: If a worker can hand dig one meter of ditch in a day, and a ten-meter ditch needs to be dug, that worker can either be given ten days to complete the entire project, or nine more workers can be hired for a single day.
+"Fungibility" has been used to describe certain types of tasks that can be broken down into interchangeable pieces that are easily parallelized and are not interdependent on the other pieces.
+For example: If a worker can dig one meter of depth of a ditch in a day, and a ten-meter area of ditch needs to be dug, that worker can either be given ten days to complete the entire project or nine more workers can be hired to work side by side (parallelized) for a single day.
 Each worker can complete their piece of the project without interfering with the other workers, and more importantly, each worker is not dependent on the results of any of the other workers to complete their share of the total project.

 On the other hand, non-fungible tasks tend to be highly serial in nature and require the completion of earlier steps before later steps can even be started.
+For example, if the above example instead needed a ten meter deep ditch with a width of one meter, likely only one worker could dig at a time within the one meter width, the rest would need to wait their turn to dig.
+The subsequent turns form a series of non-fungible tasks, where the first meter of depth must be dug before the second, and so on.
+(As a side note, the workers would be fungible, as in this hypothetical they all can dig the same one meter of depth per day, so the order of which worker digs on which day makes no difference, and you could use the same worker for the 10 serial tasks.)

-As an example of a serial task that is not fungible, suppose there was a group of nine newly pregnant women.
+As another example of a serial task that is non-fungible, suppose there was a group of nine newly pregnant women.
 After one month, these women would have experienced a total of nine months of pregnancy, but a complete baby would not have been formed.